SAP-archive/cloud-analytics-end-to-end-sample/exercise4/README.md

 *Note: if you already have an enterprise account of SAP Analytics Cloud, you can use this account, too, to do the following exercises.
 In this case you can skip Step 1.*

 **For the following exercise you will need a company e-mail address.**
-If you are attending the TechEd session AIN623 and don’t have a company mail address or if you are an SAP employee, please contact your course instructor on how to proceed.

 Go to the [SAP Analytics Cloud website](https://www.sapanalytics.cloud/)